Best Practices for Painting Rental Properties: A Landlord's Guide

 Apply two coats.

-No matter what paint you choose, for the most durable finish always apply at least two coats.
-The first coat seals the wall and provides coverage, while the second coat gives full protection.
-For high-traffic areas, you may even want to consider a third coat.
+Whatever product you choose, apply at least two finish coats.
+The first seals and covers; the second provides full protection and uniform color.
+In very high‑traffic zones, consider a third coat.

 Use a protective clear topcoat (optional).

-For extra durability and stain resistance, apply two coats of a clear acrylic sealer over the final coat of paint.
-The sealer protects the paint from damage, stains, and scratches.
-It’s especially useful for kitchens, bathrooms, and kids’ rooms.
+For added stain and abrasion resistance, apply two coats of a clear acrylic sealer over the final color.
+This is especially useful in kitchens, baths, and kids’ rooms.

 Painting Between Tenants

-Painting between tenants is one of the best ways to freshen up your rental property and make a good first impression on new renters.
+Fresh paint between tenants is one of the simplest ways to refresh your property and make a strong first impression.

 Clean the walls

-First, clean the walls to remove any dirt or debris.
-Wipe them down with a damp cloth to get rid of cobwebs and dust.
-For any stains, use a degreaser or stain remover and scrub gently with an abrasive sponge or steel wool.
-Rinse well with water and let dry completely.
+Start by removing dirt and debris.
+Wipe surfaces with a damp cloth to clear dust and cobwebs.
+Treat stains with a degreaser or stain remover and a non‑marring scrub pad or fine steel wool.
+Rinse with clean water and allow to dry fully.

 Apply a primer